Carryover Cooking

 The phenomenon where food continues to cook after being removed from heat, as residual thermal energy from the exterior migrates to the cooler interior.

 Carryover cooking is the phenomenon where food continues to cook after being removed from heat.
-The outer layers of a hot piece of meat are significantly hotter than the center, and that stored thermal energy keeps flowing inward, raising the internal temperature even while the food sits on a cutting board.
-Understanding carryover is the difference between perfectly cooked and overcooked protein — and the reason you should always pull meat before it reaches your target temperature.
+The outer layers of a hot piece of meat are hotter than the center, and that stored thermal energy keeps flowing inward, raising the internal temperature even while the food sits on a cutting board.
+Understanding carryover is the difference between a perfectly cooked steak and an overcooked one.
+It's the reason you should always pull meat before it reaches your target doneness.

 How carryover cooking works